 Similarly, urban women like guys who are completely shaved more than the other groups.
 We'll talk about some of these numbers next, but accounting for your community size can help you play the numbers a little better — if that's what you're into.

-Knowing that most women like some grooming doesn't really give you a lot to work with.
+Now that we know that most women like some grooming doesn't give you a lot to work with.
 Should you be shaving?
 Are they interested in high-tech, advanced grooming techniques that you've never tried?
-There's a lot to consider, so we’re going to break down some preferences in this section.
+There's a lot to consider, so we will break down some preferences in this section.
 We'll cover the most commonly discussed styles, and you can make your own decisions from there.

-This is the inverse of women preferring grooming, so it's fairly obvious.
+All-natural is the inverse of women preferring grooming, so it's fairly obvious.
 If 80 to 90 percent of women want you to groom, then only 10 to 20 percent like a guy to keep things completely natural downstairs.
 It shouldn't be too surprising.
 There's an unshakable history about natural looks.
-Modern technology might cause trends to shift, but there are always going to be people who prefer sleeping outside, not having a cell phone and members of the opposite sex who don't groom.
+Modern technology might cause trends to shift, but there will always be people who prefer sleeping outside, not having a cell phone, and members of the opposite sex who don't groom.

 Regardless of all of that, there's something worth noting.
 10 to 20 percent of a population might not be a majority, but it's a lot.
 If you're seeing the same woman on repeat, it's probably worth asking what she likes.
 Assuming she's in the majority could lead you astray.

-The opposite of a natural bush is to completely shave everything.
-This is a concept that has been around much longer than most modern manscaping approaches.
-Even men of ancient times practiced shaving below the belt, so you have to assume that there will be some women who like this look.
+The opposite of a natural bush is to shave everything completely.
+Going completely bare is a concept that has been around much longer than most modern male grooming approaches.
+Even men of ancient times practiced shaving below the waist, so you have to assume that some women like this look.

 That assumption is right.
 Between 12 and 16 percent of women want you to shave it all.
 They want you completely smooth and pristine down there.
 What's interesting about this number is that it fits right in line with the number of women who like it unkempt.
 For everyone who likes a bush, there's someone who can't stand it.